sponsian/mosaic-dev/README.md

 The protocol thus directly compensates liquidators for their gas costs, to incentivize prompt liquidations in both normal and extreme periods of high gas prices.
 Liquidators should be confident that they will at least break even by making liquidation transactions.

-Gas compensation is paid in a mix of MoUSD and ETH.
-While the ETH is taken from the liquidated Trove, the MoUSD is provided by the borrower.
+Gas compensation is paid in a mix of MoUSD and REEF.
+While the REEF is taken from the liquidated Trove, the MoUSD is provided by the borrower.
 When a borrower first issues debt, some MoUSD is reserved as a Liquidation Reserve.
-A liquidation transaction thus draws ETH from the trove(s) it liquidates, and sends the both the reserved MoUSD and the compensation in ETH to the caller, and liquidates the remainder.
+A liquidation transaction thus draws REEF from the trove(s) it liquidates, and sends the both the reserved MoUSD and the compensation in REEF to the caller, and liquidates the remainder.

-When a liquidation transaction liquidates multiple Troves, each Trove contributes MoUSD and ETH towards the total compensation for the transaction.
+When a liquidation transaction liquidates multiple Troves, each Trove contributes MoUSD and REEF towards the total compensation for the transaction.

 Gas compensation per liquidated Trove is given by the formula:

-Gas compensation = `200 MoUSD + 0.5% of trove’s collateral (ETH)`
+Gas compensation = `200 MoUSD + 0.5% of trove’s collateral (REEF)`

 The intentions behind this formula are:
 - To ensure that smaller Troves are liquidated promptly in normal times, at least